oracle-devrel/cd3-automation-toolkit/docs/createnetwork-cli.md

 ### Add/Modify/Delete NSGs
 Follow the below steps to update NSGs.

-1. Modify your excel sheet to update required data in the Tabs - NSGs. <br>
+1. Modify the Excel sheet to update required data in the Tabs - NSGs. <br>

 2. Execute the _setupOCI.py_ file with _workflow_type_ parameter value to _create_resources_:
    ```